snakemake/snakemake/docs/getting_started/examples.rst

         shell:
             'cuffdiff --num-threads {threads} {gtf} {params.class1} {params.class2}'

-The execution plan of snakemake for this workflow can be visualized with the following DAG.
+The execution plan of Snakemake for this workflow can be visualized with the following DAG.

 .. image:: img/cufflinks-dag.png
     :alt: Cufflinks Workflow DAG